katmore/napkin-notes/topics/science/scientific-rigor.md

 One of the better reversals of the usual question was essentially:

-> Why **isn't** evolution converging much more often?
+> Why **is not** evolution converging much more often?

 If similar selection pressures repeatedly favor similar solutions, the enormous amount of non-convergence becomes scientifically interesting too.

 Historical contingency, developmental constraints, accessible mutational pathways, preexisting architecture, path dependence, local optima, and sheer contingency all become part of the explanation.

-So convergence shouldn't only prompt:
+So convergence should not only prompt:

 > "Why did these organisms become similar?"